zeusta/Docs/extensions/Guide By Functions/Magento 2/Retailer POS.md

 ![RetailerPOS](./Retailer%20POS%20image/image008.png)

 - **Allow synchronizing from Web POS if there are out-of-stock items**: If you want to show out-of-stock products in search results, choose “Yes”.
 If not, select “No”.
 - **Web POS logo: Upload your logo here**.
-Please note that recommended size is 250x50px & supported files are jpeg, png After finishing, click on **Save** or **Save And Continue Edit** button to save your work.
+Please note that recommended size is 250x50px & supported files are jpg, png After finishing, click on **Save** or **Save And Continue Edit** button to save your work.

 ### 	How to add a Retailer POS user